CogStack/CogStack-NiFi/docs/nifi/user_python_extensions.md

 ## Development workflow

 - Edit files in `nifi/user_python_extensions/`.
-- Rebuild the NiFi image (or restart the container if you are bind-mounting the folder).
+- Restart the container to pick up bind-mounted extension changes, and rebuild the image to refresh the installed `nifi.user_scripts` package.

 ## Related docs